This post will show you how to control your emotions in any situation.

 But the stories in your head are what determine how you feel about them.

+You’re less likely to try to discover how to control your emotions.
 Because you’ll begin to see that it has nothing to do with you.

 It’s life moving through you.